johnnykv/heralding/README.md

      (Using TOR)                                 (honeybees)

 ## Data access
 The Hive part of the system is operational and are currently collecting data.
-Members of the (The Honynet Project)[http://www.honeynet.org/] can gain access to this data by subscribe to the _beeswarm.hive_ hpfeeds channel, of preferably access the data through the (Mnemosyne)[https://github.com/johnnykv/mnemosyne] (REST api)[http://johnnykv.github.com/mnemosyne/WebAPI.html#resources-as-of-version-1].
+Members of the [The Honynet Project](http://www.honeynet.org/) can gain access to this data by subscribe to the _beeswarm.hive_ hpfeeds channel, of preferably access the data through the [Mnemosyne](https://github.com/johnnykv/mnemosyne) [REST api](http://johnnykv.github.com/mnemosyne/WebAPI.html#resources-as-of-version-1).